-The more I read about sensory integration the more I think I have had issues with this my whole life.
-I become overwhelmed and tense when there is a sudden sound, like a door slamming or a person shouting.
-I used to cover my ears when my mother shouted in our tiny house.
+The more I read about sensory integration the more I think I have had issues with this my entire life.

 You know how it feels

-I once told my mother that ADHD is a “curse.”
+I once told my mother that ADHD is a, “curse.”
 While I no longer believe that, I do believe it is something that can affect your whole life’s trajectory if you do not manage it.
-I am doing everything in my power to give my son the tools to manage this.
-And I am seeing signs of progress.

 Do everything in your power to give your child the tools to manage ADHD.